Bagley chooses Duke, could make Blue Devils preseason No. 1 | New Country 923

 The 6-foot-11 Bagley is widely considered the top recruit of the 2018 recruiting class, but last month petitioned the NCAA to reclassify and become college eligible for the upcoming season.

-Bagley went on campus visits in July to Duke and USC, with UCLA also expected to be in the mix.
+Bagley went on campus visits in July to Duke and USC, with UCLA also in the mix.

 Bagley started his high school career at Tempe Corona del Sol High School and ended up at Southern California’s Chatsworth Sierra Canyon High School.